FraunhoferIVV/fastiot/docs/source/tutorials/part_2_building_services/05_configuration_for_a_service.rst

 variables to the container.

-We recommend to use environment variables for small configurations where only a few settings are needed and no complex structures like large lists, etc. are neccessary.
+We recommend to use environment variables for small configurations where only a few settings are needed and no complex structures like large lists, etc. are necessary.
 Larger configurations should use yaml-files (s. next section).

 Reading environment variables is fairly easy in Python, just use ``os.environ.get('YOUR_ENV_VAR')``.
 In this framework a slightly more complex solution has been chosen for better documentation, usage within integration tests and